 Professional Development & Capacity Building

-This project provides tools, resources and skill based professional development opportunities to organisations and individuals to improve their ability to achieve effective health promotion and public health advocacy.
+We have a suite of capacity building activities provide tools, resources and skill based professional development opportunities to organisations and individuals to improve their ability to achieve effective health promotion and public health advocacy.

 2020 PHAIWA Advocacy e-Mentoring Program